search

 Search Engine Success

-Everyone wants a site that is "listed first" (in Google, Yahoo, etc.).
+Everyone wants a site that is "listed first" (in Google and Bing, etc.).
 But search engines are businesses in fierce competition for customers - and they won't list you at all unless they believe that those customers are seeking what you have to offer.
 The Golden Rule of Search Engines is this:

-Search Engines simply want to list the sites that their users want to find.
+Search Engines want to list the sites that their users want to find.

 That's how they make their living.
 It's what they have to do.
-Because if they ever fall behind, the search marketplace will quickly punish them.
+And if they ever fall behind, the search marketplace will quickly punish them.
 (Who now remembers Excite?)

 Website Submission

-Once your site is built, we can submit it to Google, Yahoo and MSN (at no charge; you should never have to pay for site submission).
+Once your site is built, we can submit it to Google, Yahoo and Bing.
 This will ensure that they know about you, and you will probably start to appear in their listings within 1-3 weeks.
 Directly or indirectly, they account for the vast majority of searches, and you will soon filter through to other listings too.

 But the key - and this is particularly difficult for brand new sites - is where (and that means how high up) you appear in their listings.